-Financial criterion Result of calculation as of December 31 2018 The Company's consolidated equity capital (not including minority rights) shall be no less than 130,000 thousand Canadian dollars (this sum shall not be linked to any linkage index whatsoever) The ratio of the Company's consolidated capital (including minority Approximately 38.4% rights) to the total balance sheet shall be no less than 28.5%.
-Approximately 36.476
+Financial criterion Result of calculation as of March 31 2019 The Company's consolidated equity capital (not including minority rights) shall be no less than 130,000 thousand Canadian dollars (this \$257.731 Million sum shall not be linked to any linkage index whatsoever) The ratio of the Company's consolidated capital (including minority rights) to the total balance sheet shall be no less than 26%.
+Approximately 39.1%

-The Company clarifies that, as part of the collateral provided to a Canadian bank (in connection with a non-material credit facility of up to 20 million CAD, obtained by the Company in March 2017., (of which, as of December 31, 2018 the Company used approx. 7.9 million CAD while as of March 21, 2019, the Company used approx. 10.2 million CAD), a floating charge was registered over all of the Company's assets (excluding the Company's Skyline Deerhurst shares).
+The Company clarifies that, as part of the collateral provided to a Canadian bank (in connection with a non-material credit facility of up to 20 million CAD, obtained by the Company in March 2017., (of which, as of March 31, 2019 the Company used approximately 11.9 million CAD), a floating charge was registered over all of the Company's assets (excluding the Company's Skyline Deerhurst shares).
 The credit facility is not material to the Company.
 The floating charge was registered prior to the issuance of the Series B Bonds; it is limited to the amount of the debt, as from time to time in effect, and should the Company wish to increase its credit facility and floating charge, the consent of the Holders of Series B Bonds and/or the Trustee shall be required.
 In addition to the aforesaid, the Company did not record a current lien on its assets

-Hereinafter are details of the financial stipulations with which the Company has undertaken to comply, pursuant to Section 8.1.27 (Causes for immediate defrayal) of the Series B Deed of Trust:
+Hereinafter are details of the financial stipulations with which the Company has undertaken to comply, pursuant to Section 8.1.27 (causes for immediate defrayal) of the Series B Deed of Trust: